kaixqu/real-time-linux-kernel/test_files/README.md

-If you want to use this file.
+If you want to follow these guides.
 There are some commands you need to run first, which are specified in the "Real-time Ubuntu.pdf"

 ```
 sudo -s